 The first goal of the current analysis was to compute the overall effect size for the effect of MS on political outcomes (political attitudes and/or voting behavior) across the 31 experiments under consideration.
-Of the 31 hypothesized/principal effect sizes in these studies, 28 (90%) were both positive and statistically significant (nonzero) in favor of the general MS hypothesis.
-Effect sizes ranged from .15 to .99 with a standard deviation of .23 and an arithmetic mean of .49.
-The overall weighted effect size for all the primary MS manipulations on political outcome measures was r(30) = .47, p < .01.
-To put this overall effect size into context, Richard, Bond, and Stokes-Zoota (2003) compiled results from a century of social psychological research-more than 25,000 studies involving 8 million participants-and found that the mean effect size was r = .21 (SD = .15).
-Thus, the mean effect size for MS manipulations on political outcome measures is a large effect (Cohen, 1992) that explains 22% of the variance in those outcomes, reaching the 95th percentile (1.73 standard deviations above the mean) for theoretically-specified effects in social psychology.
+Of the 31 hypothesized/principal effect sizes in these studies, 24 (77%) were both positive and statistically significant (nonzero) in favor of the general MS hypothesis.
+Effect sizes ranged from .15 to .87 with a standard deviation of .21 and an arithmetic mean of .49.
+The overall weighted effect size for all the primary MS manipulations on political outcome measures was r(30) = .50, 95% confidence interval: .46 to .54, p < .0001.
+To put this overall effect size into context, Richard, Bond, and Stokes-Zoota (2003) compiled results from a century of social psychological research-more than 25,000 studies involving eight million participants-and found that the mean effect size was r(473) = .21 (SD = .15).
+Thus, the mean effect size for MS manipulations on political outcome measures is a large effect (Cohen, 1992) that explains 25% of the variance in those outcomes, exceeding the 95th percentile (1.93 standard deviations above the mean) for theoretically specified effects in social psychology.
 Note also that the effect size for MS effects on political outcomes is significantly larger than the overall effect size for MS on worldview defense and self-esteem striving in general (r(276) = .35; Burke, Martens, & Faucher, 2010), a point to which we later return.

-The second goal of the current analysis was to assess which competing hypothesis worldview defense or conservative shift -better accounts for the pattern of MS effect sizes in these experiments.
+The second goal of the current analysis was to assess which competing hypothesis-worldview defense or conservative shift-better accounts for the pattern of MS effect sizes in these experiments.
 As noted previously, some experiments had secondary MS effect sizes in addition to the primary ones; we used all relevant effect sizes for MS that evaluated one of these two hypotheses, resulting in 36 effect sizes submitted for the Q analysis.
-There was support for both competing explanations, with the worldview defense hypothesis (r(14) = .41, p < .01) and the conservative shift hypothesis (r(20) = .30, p < .01) both yielding significant effects.
-Thus, the worldview defense hypothesis yielded a large overall effect size, whereas the average effect size for the conservative shift was in the medium range (Cohen, 1992), although the two effect sizes were statistically equivalent ($Q_B(1, 34) = 0.96$, p = .33).
+There was support for both competing explanations, with the worldview-defense hypothesis (r(13) = .35, p < .01) and the conservative-shift hypothesis

+(r(25) = .22, p < .02) both yielding significant effects.
+Thus, the worldview-defense hypothesis yielded a medium overall effect size, whereas the average effect size for the conservative shift was in the small range (Cohen, 1992), although the two effect sizes were statistically equivalent $(Q_B(1, 38) = 0.84, p = .36)$.